20 Popular Activities That Have Become Too Expensive

 Dining Out

-Going out for a meal used to be a casual treat.
-Now, it feels like a financial decision.
-A sit-down restaurant can easily cost $20 to $40 per person, while fine dining spots start pushing $100 per plate.
+Going out for a meal once felt like a treat.
+Now it’s closer to a financial decision.
+A sit-down dinner can run $20–$40 per person, while fine dining can top $100 a plate.

 Concerts and Live Events

-Seeing your favorite band live now costs as much as a weekend getaway.
-The average concert ticket price has surged past $120, and if you want floor seats or VIP packages, expect to pay several hundred dollars, if not more.
+Seeing your favorite band now costs as much as a weekend getaway.
+The average ticket price has surged past $120, and floor or VIP seats easily hit several hundred dollars.

 Sporting Events

-Catching a game from the stands used to be part of the fun.
-Now, it’s an expensive commitment.
-Tickets for major league games average between $75 and $150, with premium seating climbing to $300 or more.
+Catching a game from the stands has become an expensive entertainment choice.
+Tickets for major league games average $75–$150, and premium seating can hit $300 or more.

 Skiing and Snowboarding